Morus (plant): Culture

 A Babylonian etiological myth, which Ovid incorporated into his Metamorphoses, attributes the reddish-purple colour of the mulberry fruits to the tragic deaths of the lovers Pyramus and Thisbe.
 Meeting under a mulberry tree (probably the native Morus nigra), Thisbe dies by suicide by sword after Pyramus does the same, he having believed, on finding her bloodstained cloak, that she was killed by a lion.
 Their splashed blood stained the previously white fruit, and the gods forever changed the mulberry's colour to honour their forbidden love.

 In the Old Testament's 1 Maccabees, the Seleucids used the "blood of grapes and mulberries" to provoke their war elephants in preparation for battle against Jewish rebels.
-In the New Testament, Luke 17:6 refers to the power of a little faith to move a mulberry tree into the sea.

 The nursery rhyme "Here We Go Round the Mulberry Bush" uses the tree in the refrain, as do some contemporary American versions of the nursery rhyme "Pop Goes the Weasel".

-Vincent van Gogh featured the mulberry tree in some of his paintings, notably The Mulberry Tree (Mûrier, 1889, now in Pasadena's Norton Simon Museum).
-He painted it after a stay at an asylum, and he considered it a technical success.
+Vincent van Gogh featured the mulberry tree in some of his paintings, notably The Mulberry Tree (Mûrier, 1889.